personium/legacy-docs/en/server-operator/unit_config_list.md

 An unit uses the values of each setting items defined in "personium-unit-config.properties".
 It uses default values if not specified.

+## Default settings

-The default setting is defined in the "personium-unit-config-default.properties" file on the GitHub source.
+The default settings are defined in the "personium-unit-config-default.properties" file on the GitHub source.
 Configuration of a unit can also be done by changing this file, but it is not recommended.

 ## Where to place the file